paulavishek/TaskFlow/README_BACKUP.md

 ### ✨ Features at a Glance

 🧠 **Gemini-Powered Intelligence**
-- **NEW:** Conversational AI Project Assistant with RAG capabilities and multi-session support
 - Smart Column Recommendations using Google's Gemini AI
 - Intelligent Task Assistant with Gemini-generated descriptions
 - AI Analytics Summarization powered by advanced language understanding